 If you’re keen to learn more about Malbec, be sure to check out my Malbec grape profile.

 Casey started Travelling Corkscrew in 2010 and has been wine blogging ever since.
-She has completed her WSET level 2 and 3 and is currently based in Victoria, Australia.
-When she's not drinking wine and blogging, she runs an SEO & Google Ads company and hangs out with Mr Spittoon, Baby TC and her 2 furbabies.
+She has completed her WSET level 2 and 3 and is currently based in Tasmania, Australia.
+When she's not drinking wine and blogging, she runs an SEO & Google Ads company and hangs out with Mr Spittoon, her two kids and two furbabies.

 Brilliant, I’m now going to hunt out a Malbec from Salta – thanks for the tip Nicole and for popping by 🙂 Cheers, Casey